 Launching a new product is exciting and intimidating.
-Certainly you are thrilled to get your new product out to your users, but you also probably can't help but wonder - what if we launch and no one uses it?
+Certainly you are thrilled to get your new product out to your users, but you probably can't help but wonder - what if we launch and no one uses it?
 What if all of this effort turns out to be a flop?

 You have probably seen many examples of product launch videos that are customer focused and more promotional in nature, like this video for Pretzel M&Ms. But what if it's a product launch for an internal audience?

 The most important thing to remember is that this video was all about the user.
 We wanted the users to know exactly what was in it for them so that they could see the value in using the application long term.
 It was a great balance of informational and motivational.

 This is surprising and actionable information for video marketers.
 If you're making short videos, you don't need to stress about the difference of a few seconds.
-Just keep it under 2 minutes.”
+Just keep it under 2 minutes.

 Make sure the content you're sharing is important and useful to the audience.

-- Delivery methods matter.
 Think through all of your delivery options, your material will tell you what is best suited for the video.
 Learn more about your options in our recent blog post, 5 Types of Video with Huge ROI.

 Essentially Janssen used this two-minute video to pitch to their sales reps.
-As the video begins to hit on feature after feature I can imagine users thinking "awesome" or "I'll use that".
+As the video begins to hit on feature after feature we imagine users thinking "awesome" or "I'll use that".
 You can physically see someone manipulating the application in relation to the use case they are describing so you get it right away.
 Plus, you can replay it if you missed something!

 See another launch video!